-- (1) The right to inspect and review the student's education records within 45 days of the day the School receives a request for access.
-Parents or eligible students should submit to the School principal [or appropriate school official] written request that identifies the record(s) they wish to inspect.
-The School official will make arrangements for access and notify the parent or eligible student of the time and place where the records may be inspected. - (2) The right to request the amendment of the student's education records that the parent or eligible student believes are inaccurate.
-Parents or eligible students may ask the School to amend a record that they believe is inaccurate.
-They should write the School principal [or appropriate school official], clearly identify the part of the record they want changed and specify why it is inaccurate.
-If the School decides not to amend the record as requested by the parent or eligible student, the School will notify the parent or eligible student of the decision and advise them of their right to a hearing regarding the request for amendment.
-Additional information regarding the hearing procedures will be provided to the parent or eligible student when notified of the right to a hearing. - (3) The right to consent to disclosures of personally identifiable information contained in the student's education records, except to the extent that FERPA authorizes disclosure without consent.
+- 1. The right to inspect and review the student's education records within 45 days of the day the school receives a request for access.
+Parents or eligible students should submit to the school principal (or appropriate school official) written request that identifies the record(s) they wish to inspect.
+The school official will make arrangements for access and notify the parent of eligible student of the time and place where the records may be inspected. - 2.
+The right to request the amendment of the student's education records that the parent or eligible students believe to be inaccurate.
+Parents or eligible students may ask the school to amend a record that they believe is inaccurate.
+They should write the school principal (or appropriate school official), clearly identify the part of the record they want changed, and specify why it is inaccurate.
+If the school decides not to amend the record as requested by the parent or eligible student, the school will notify the parent or eligible student of the decision and advise them of their right to a hearing regarding the request for amendment.
+Additional information regarding the hearing procedures will be provided to the parent or eligible student when notified of the right to a hearing. - 3.
+The right to consent to disclosures of personally identifiable information contained in the student's education records, except to the extent that FERPA authorizes disclosure without consent.
 One exception, which permits disclosure without consent, is disclosure to school officials with legitimate educational interests.
-A school official is a person employed by the School as an administrator, supervisor, instructor, or support staff member (including health or medical staff and law enforcement unit personnel); a person serving on the School Board; a person or company with whom the School has contracted to perform a special task (such as an attorney, auditor, medical consultant, or therapist); or a parent or student serving on an official committee, such as a disciplinary or grievance committee, or assisting another school official in performing his or her tasks.
-A school official has a legitimate educational interest if the official needs to review an education record in order to fulfill his or her professional responsibility.
+A school official is a person employed by the school as an administrator, supervisor, instructor, or support staff member (including health or medical staff and law enforcement unit personnel), a person serving on the School Board, a person or company with whom the school has contracted to perform a special task (such as an attorney, auditor, medical consultant, or therapist), or a parent or student serving on an official committee such as a disciplinary or grievance committee, or assisting another school official in performing his/her tasks.
+A school official has a legitimate educational interest if the official needs to review an education record in order to fulfill his/her professional responsibility.

-Upon request, the School discloses education records without consent to officials of another school district in which a student seeks or intends to enroll.
+Upon request, the school discloses education records without consent to officials of another school district in which a student seeks or intends to enroll.

-(4) The right to file a complaint with the U.S. Department of Education concerning alleged failures by the School District to comply with the requirements of FERPA.
+4. The right to file a complaint with the U.S. Department of Education, concerning alleged failures by the School District to comply with the requirements of FERPA.
 The name and address of the office that administers FERPA is:

-Family Policy Compliance Office U.S. Department of Education 400 Maryland Avenue, SW Washington, DC 20202-4605
+Family Policy Compliance Office: U.S. Department of Education, 400 Maryland Ave.
+SW., Washington, DC.
+20202-4605

-(5) Obtain a copy of the policy that the Board of Education has adopted regarding access to student records.
-Copies of this policy may be obtained by contacting the central office of the Board of Education at 33 Middle School Road, Summerville, GA 30747 or call (706) 857-3447.
+5. Obtain a copy of the policy that the Board of Education has adopted regarding access to student records.
+Copies of this policy may be obtained by contacting the central office of the Board of Education at 33 Middle School Rd., Summerville, GA 30747, or call (706)857-3447.

-NOTES:
+Notes:

-- (A) The Teen and Adult Driving Responsibility Act (§ 40-5-22) requires all Georgia school districts to report students, ages 15-17, found in violation of attendance and/or discipline standards established within that code, to the Georgia Department of Driver Safety (DDS). - (B) School officials reserve the right to comply with court orders requesting student record information, or provide law enforcement agencies/officials with appropriate student records when the immediate safety/welfare of students or staff are jeopardized.
+- The Teen and Adult Driving Responsibility Act (40-5-22) requires all Georgia school districts to report students, age 15-17, found in violation of attendance and/or discipline standards established within that code, to the Georgia Department of Driver Safety (DDS). - School officials reserve the right to comply with court orders requesting student record information, or provide law enforcement agencies/officials with appropriate student records when the immediate safety/welfare of students or staff are jeopardized.